QuickBooks Blog

 • Inventory

-Liabilities are the amounts you owe to individuals or outsiders.
-These are the financial obligations that you are bound to fulfill.
-Further, these are the obligations that you have to fulfill for the amounts you have borrowed and which have not yet been paid for.
+Liabilities are the amounts owed to individuals or outsiders, and are the financial obligations you're bound to fulfill.
+These are the obligations that you have to fulfill the amounts you have borrowed and which have not yet been paid for.

-Also, liabilities can be represented on the right-hand side of the balance sheet.
-So, liabilities can be further divided into current liabilities and non-current liabilities.
-The following are examples of liabilities.
+Liabilities can be represented on the right hand side of the balance sheet.
+Liabilities can also be further divided into current liabilities and non-current liabilities, these include:

 • Creditors